aswinvk28/ai-in-business/Courses/Production-ML-Systems/courses.md

 ![https://github.com/nscalo/ai-in-business/raw/main/Courses/Production-ML-Systems/output_annotated_330.gif](https://github.com/nscalo/ai-in-business/raw/main/Courses/Production-ML-Systems/output_annotated_330.gif)

 **The above video is demonstrating optical flow detection within the bounding box images as you can see.
 The detected points are filtered over a threshold which emits data to be sent through an analysis pipeline.
-The Analysed data is possibly used to determine the statistical parameters of the video.**
+The Analysed data is used to determine the statistical parameters of the video.**

 **So why does Automation Bias exist?
 Automation Bias exists when a piece of software with single original model can be used to determine the statistical properties which helps in optimization of characteristics of the video.**